Alex-Burgess/ewelists.com/README.md

 # ewelists.com
 This is the central repo and hence starting point of the documentation for this application.
-There are a number of repositories that make up the full application.
+There are a number of repositories that make up the main application.

-- [Main](https://github.com/Alex-Burgess/ewelists.com) - Infrastructure templates for deploying the application
+- [Main](https://github.com/Alex-Burgess/ewelists.com) - Templates to deploy the Infrastructure (e.g. Auth stack, hosted zone, web stack and pipeline
 - [Web](https://github.com/Alex-Burgess/ewelists.com-web) - The Frontend React Application
 - [Services](https://github.com/Alex-Burgess/ewelists.com-services) - The backend APIs for the main application

+There are also some additional repositories that make up an Admin dashboard/tools application:
+- [Tools-Main](https://github.com/Alex-Burgess/ewelists.com-tools) - Templates to deploy the Infrastructure (e.g. Auth stack, hosted zone, web stack and pipeline)
+- [Tools-Web](https://github.com/Alex-Burgess/ewelists.com-tools-web) - The Frontend React Application
-- [Tools](https://github.com/Alex-Burgess/ewelists.com-tools-backend) - The beginnings of a useful tools web application.
+- [Tools-Services](https://github.com/Alex-Burgess/ewelists.com-tools-services) - The backend APIs and functions of the tools application

 ## Contents